 Track 15.
 Structural Geology, Tectonics and Geodynamics, Petroleum Geology

+A.M.
 Celâl SengörAssociate Editor, Mediterranean Geosciences Reviews (Springer)

 Eurasia Institute of Earth Sciences, Istanbul Technical University Istanbul, Turkey

-A. M. Celâl Sengör is professor of geology in the İstanbul Technical University and a former chairman of the History of Geology Division of the Geological Society of America.
-He is the author, editor, co-author or co-editor of 19 books and some 302-research papers on diverse aspects of geology. Şengör is a member of the Turkish Academy of Sciences the Academia Europaea, the Leopoldina German National Academy of Sciences and a corresponding member of the Austrian Academy of Sciences and a foreign associate of the U.S. National Academy of Sciences, the Russian Academy of Sciences, and the Serbian Academy of Sciences and Arts. Şengör also received numerous awards and medals for his work on geology, including the Bigsby Medal of the Geological Society of London, the Lutaud Award of the Academy of Sciences in Paris, the Gustav-Steinmann Medal of the Geologische Vereinigung, the Arthur Holmes Medal of the European Geosciences Union and the Eduard Suess Medal of the Austrian Geological Society.
+A. M. C. Şengör was born in İstanbul, Turkey, in 1955.
+He obtained, from the State University of New York at Albany, a BSc in 1978, an MSc in 1979 and a PhD in 1982, all in geology.
+Since then he has been a professor of geology at the İstanbul Technical University and a former chairman of the History of Geology Division of the Geological Society of America.
+He is the author, editor, co-author or co-editor of 20 books and more than 320 research papers on diverse aspects of geology. Şengör is a member of the Academia Europaea, the Leopoldina German National Academy of Sciences and a corresponding member of the Austrian Academy of Sciences and a foreign associate of the U.S. National Academy of Sciences, the Russian Academy of Sciences, and the Serbian Academy of Sciences and arts.
+He also received numerous awards and medals for his work on geology, including the Bigsby Medal of the Geological Society of London, the Lutaud Award of the Academy of Sciences in Paris, the Gustav-Steinmann Medal of the Geologische Vereinigung, the Arthur Holmes Medal of the European Geosciences Union and the Eduard Suess Medal of the Austrian Geological Society.